Splash Mountain Is Permanently Closed Due To Racist Ties; Here’s What To Ride In Magic Kingdom Instead

 Disney describes the upcoming attraction as “In Tiana’s Bayou Adventure, you’ll join Princess Tiana and jazz-loving alligator Louis during Mardi Gras season as they prepare to host a one-of-a-kind celebration for the people of New Orleans.
 This new scene is the thrilling moment you first drop into the bayou and encounter some friends both new and familiar.”

-So if you’re visiting Magic Kingdom soon, here’s what to ride instead.
+So if you’re visiting Magic Kingdom soon, here’s what to ride in place of the closed Splash Mountain.

 Because there are so many Magic Kingdom rides and attractions at this one theme park, you might not have enough time to squeeze all of them into one visit, especially if you are park hopping and trying to explore two parks in one day.
 That means tough decisions about what rides and attractions you plan to do.